 A unary operator has only one operand.
 FPGA Express predefines unary operators + and - for all integer types.
 The + operator has no effect.
 The - operator negates its operand.
-For example, signal A, B: INTEGER range -8 to 7;
+For example,

 Example 5-7 shows how unary negation is synthesized.
+Figure 5-4 shows the resulting circuit.

-Example 5-7: Unary (Signed) Operators
+Example 5-7 Unary (Signed) Operators